ThaddeusLim99/vista/docs_general/README.md

 #### Segmentation

-At a road point, we will segment the entire point cloud down to the sensor FOV:
+At a road point, we will segment the entire point cloud down to the sensor FOV (points 'too far' from the sensor are ignored):
 ![Sensor FOV at 450m](images/velodyne_alpha_128_at450m.png "The point cloud (in grey) within the FOV range (points in white) is then segmented")

 - The sensor parameters here are from the ``velodyne_alpha_128.json`` sensor